PhoenixStormJr/Convert-Linux-to-Windows-10/README.md

 # convert Linux to Windows 10

-Note: On GNOME you might have to move the Install Windows 10 Theme.desktop to your ACTUAL desktop to run it!!!
+Note: On GNOME you might have to move the "Install Windows 10 Theme.desktop" link to your ACTUAL desktop to run it!!!
 But keep the rest of the files in your downloads!
 Or run this command:

 bash ~/Downloads/Convert-Linux-to-Windows-10-main/setupStuff/scripts/ScriptLinuxToWindows10.sh